omiez/wear/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-All Rights reseved to Omer Azriel and Ronel Rokach 2020 ©
+All Rights reserved to Omer Azriel and Ronel Rokach 2020 ©